ilmax/site/content/posts/k3s-raspberry-dns/index.md

   - "--log.level=DEBUG"
   # Opt out of telemetry
   - "--global.sendanonymoususage=false"
-  # This is the name of the Traefik service
+  # This is the name of the Traefik service, required for the Gateway API
   - "--providers.kubernetesgateway.statusaddress.service.name=traefik"
-  # This is the namespace of the Traefik service
+  # This is the namespace of the Traefik service, required for the Gateway API
   - "--providers.kubernetesgateway.statusaddress.service.namespace=traefik"

 deployment: